 What happens if I am reemployed by a Civil Service pensions employer?
-Will I be able to rejoin the pension scheme?
+Will I be able to rejoin nuvos?

-This will depend on the pension arrangements on offer at that time.
+This will depend on what pension arrangements are on offer at that time.

 What happens to my pension if I'm re-employed?